avirtopeanu-ionos/ionosctl/docs/subcommands/autoscaling-group-update.md

       --max-replica-count targetReplicaCount   Maximum replica count value for targetReplicaCount.
 Will be enforced for both automatic and manual changes.
 Mininum: 0; Maximum: 200
   -m, --metric string                          [Group Policy] The Metric that should trigger Scaling Actions.
 The values of the Metric are checked in fixed intervals
       --min-replica-count targetReplicaCount   Minimum replica count value for targetReplicaCount.
 Will be enforced for both automatic and manual changes.
 Mininum: 0; Maximum: 200
-  -n, --name string                            User-defined name for the Autoscaling Group -o, --output string                          Desired output format [text|json] (default "text") -q, --quiet                                  Quiet output -r, --range string                           [Group Policy] Defines the range of time from which samples will be aggregated
+  -n, --name string                            User-defined name for the VM Autoscaling Group -o, --output string                          Desired output format [text|json] (default "text") -q, --quiet                                  Quiet output -r, --range string                           [Group Policy] Defines the range of time from which samples will be aggregated